undecaf/storage-composer/README.md

 [“evil maid” attacks](https://www.schneier.com/blog/archives/2009/10/evil_maid_attac.html).

 #### How to avoid retyping my passphrase if `/boot` is encrypted?
-Place `/boot` in a separate LUKS-encrypted file system that uses a passphrase.
+Make a separate file system for `/boot` (e.g. ext2) on a LUKS-encrypted partition, using your passphrase.
 Encrypt the remaining file systems with a key file.
-Save the key file in the initramfs.
-StorageComposer cannot do this all by itself, some manual work is needed.
+Save the key file in the initramfs in `/boot`.
+StorageComposer cannot do all of this, some manual work is required.

 #### How to achieve two-factor authentication for encrypted file systems?
 Use a key file for [LUKS authorization](#authorization) (method&nbsp;2 or&nbsp;3)